-The green stuff that’s usually floating in miso soup is seaweed.
-Seaweed is sometimes sold in the ethnic section of grocery stores.
+Seaweed, the green stuff that’s usually floating in miso soup.
+Seaweed is sometimes sold in the International section of grocery stores.
 It comes in dried sheets that you need to hydrate before using.
 If you can’t get seaweed, don’t worry about it.
 Use some chopped, fresh spinach.

-Miso soup also usually contains dashi, a Japanese cooking broth which can be made with fish.
+Miso soup also usually contains dashi, a Japanese cooking broth which is made with bonito fish flakes and dried kelp.
 But my regular grocery store and two of my nearest high-end grocery stores don’t carry it.
 I therefore decided to skip it because it is likely too hard for my readers to find as well.

-In place of dashi, I’ve used a few drops of fish sauce, which is much easier to find and more versatile.
-You will definitely find fish sauce in the ethnic aisle of your grocery store, usually near the chili pastes and soy sauces.
+In place of dashi, I’ve used a few drops of Thai fish sauce, which is much easier to find and more versatile.
+You will definitely find fish sauce in the International aisle of your grocery store, usually near the chili pastes and soy sauces.

 It’s a liquid sauce that you store in your refrigerator after opening.
 It has a strong taste, so a few drops can really transform a dish.
 Fish sauce is common in Asian cuisines.
 People use it as a dipping sauce for meats or even as a flavor enhancer in casseroles.

-6 cups low or no-sodium seafood, chicken or vegetable broth
+- 6 cups low or no-sodium seafood, chicken, or vegetable stock